sociomantic-tsunami/beaver/README.md

-This means you only have to take care of installing your project dependencies and you don't need to do an `apt-get update` before the install.
+This means you only have to take care of installing your project dependencies and you don't need to do an `apt update` before the install.

 Here is an example `beaver.Dockerfile` and `docker/build` script when using `beaver dlang install`: